I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-Subscribe/README.md

 # Subscribe

-A script I put together to make your target subscribe to your youtube channel.
+A script I put together to make your target subscribe to your YouTube channel.

 ## Description